vocdoni/ui-components/README.md

 For now, there's only a single package published, but we may split it in the future, or create new ones for other frameworks:

-- [`@vocdoni/react-components`] React components and hooks for easily integrating Vocdoni services.
+- [`@vocdoni/chakra-components`] React components and hooks built with chakra for easily integrating Vocdoni services.

 Development
 -----------